syncfusion/ej2-vue-docs/src/documenteditor/document-editor/paragraph-format.md

 # Working with Paragraph formatting

-Document editor supports various paragraph formatting options such as text alignment, indentation, paragraph spacing, and more.
+Document Editor supports various paragraph formatting options such as text alignment, indentation, paragraph spacing, and more.

 ## Indentation